c0ffeeartc/EntProto/README.md

   - Sirenix.Odin 1.0.6.0 [asset store](https://assetstore.unity.com/packages/tools/utilities/odin-inspector-and-serializer-89041)

 ### Installation
+For use in your own project:
+1. Ensure Entitas and other dependencies are installed
-1. Copy EntProto folder into your Assets folder
+1. Copy EntProto folder into Assets
-2. Remove EntProto/Examples unless needed.
+2. Remove EntProto/Examples folder
 3. Done

+For testing examples:
+1. Install dependencies
+1. Copy EntProto folder into Assets
+2. Done

 If you don't have Odin plugin it's possible to use other plugin that serializes List\<IComponent\> by changing few lines of code.
 [FullInspector](https://github.com/jacobdufault/fullinspector) has Free license GPLv3 for example.